 The viewing experience on FAST platforms today feels a lot like traditional Pay TV: a viewer launches the service, then scrolls through hundreds or thousands of channels, searching for something to watch.

 As FAST platforms continue to expand their libraries and add new FAST channels, personalized content recommendations can help eliminate some of the friction that audiences experience when searching these platforms for content that appeals to their interests.

 While business models like Pay TV and even SVOD may be slow to experiment or move away from established best practices, emerging FAST platforms have the flexibility to experiment with innovative features that can engage audiences in new ways.

 In addition to personalized content recommendations, it’s time for FAST channels to start experimenting with more direct engagement strategies, including email and push notifications that inform audiences about newly released content in their preferred genres.

 Look for continuous UI upgrades that further differentiate FAST, along with simple usability features like saving your most-watched channels to a list of favorites for more convenient access.
 Group watching, virtual and augmented reality experiences, and interactive live events can also all be part of the future of FAST.

-For organizations monetizing FAST content, the Revedia Digital platform from SymphonyAI Media provides automated data ingest and normalization; powerful reporting capabilities transform that data into dynamic reports, so that stakeholders from content to finance can get the insight they need to manage, optimize, and predict content performance.
+For organizations monetizing FAST content, our Revedia Digital platform provides automated data ingest and normalization; powerful reporting capabilities transform that data into dynamic reports so that stakeholders from content to finance can get the insight they need to manage, optimize, and predict content performance.